iliketoprogram14/ILikeToProgram/_posts/2013-04-23-installing-ubuntu-(pt.-2-of-dual-booting-ubuntu).md

 ## Prerequisites

 First, [you'll need to download Ubuntu](http://www.ubuntu.com/download/desktop){:target="_blank"}.
 There's usually two types of releases: a release with the latest features which is supported for 18 months, and a "long-term support" release, which is "guaranteed support for five years" from some date.
 As of the date of this post, Ubuntu 12.10 is the release with the latest features, and Ubuntu 12.04 is the release with long-term support from April 2012.
 I chose Ubuntu 12.04, for what it's worth.
-Be sure to download the appropriate architecture (ie, 32 bit or 64 bit).
+Be sure to download the appropriate architecture (i.e., 32 bit or 64 bit).

 Once you've downloaded the "iso" file (which is basically a CD/DVD image file), you'll want to put the iso image onto some type of removable media such as a CD/DVD or a USB flash drive.
 There's nice guides on the Ubuntu community website which detail how to do this: you can create a CD/DVD with [this guide](https://help.ubuntu.com/community/BurningIsoHowto){:target="_blank"}, or you can create a bootable USB stick using [this guide](https://help.ubuntu.com/community/Installation/FromUSBStick){:target="_blank"}.
 I tried the CD route, but it failed, so I ultimately made a bootable Ubuntu USB flash drive.
 To create the bootable stick, you'll need a  (preferably empty) flash drive with at least 2GB of space.
 The guide prompts you to download and install a tool called Link Live, aka LiLi.
 Running LiLi is pretty straightforward: you choose a USB stick, select the recently downloaded ISO file, choose the size of persistent data (I chose 0, since I was just using it as an installation stick and not a permanent OS), and then click the lightning button.
 The process takes a few minutes, but worked flawlessly for me.